Naoki95957/RLHostBot/README.md

 Note: if you are using a virtual python env like conda such as I am using you may need to install some of these packages via anaconda:
-`conda install -c anaconda pywin32`
+- `conda install -c anaconda pywin32`
-`conda install -c conda-forge selenium`
+- `conda install -c conda-forge selenium`
-`conda install -c anaconda beautifulsoup4`
+- `conda install -c anaconda beautifulsoup4`
+- etc...

-python 3.9 doesn't appear to be compatible
+python 3.9 doesn't appear to be compatible so get 3.7 or 3.8

+### Running the bot
+Assuming everything is configured and ready to go:
+- [x] Rocket League
+- [x] Bakkesmod
+- [x] config.env
+- [x] Python + packages
+- [x] RLHBotCompanion.dll
+- [x] moddedRP.dll
+- [x] It's advisable to intsall netcode

+You should be able to run `python main.py` or `python bot.py` for now.
+I plan on having a terminal like back door but until then, you can run in debug mode to change the values on the fly if needed.